Skip to content

 result.value # Outputs: HELLO WORLD

-Building and using a toolkit instance with an OpenAI Agent¶
+Building and using a toolkit instance with an OpenAI Agent

-In order for a supported GenAI library to use our function, we need to wrap it in a UCFunctionToolkit
+In order for a supported GenAI library to use our function, we need to wrap it in a UCFunctionToolkit instance.
+These abstractions exist for all supported integrations within the unitycatalog-ai ecosystem and permit their respective integration package to directly interact with the functions that you define within Unity Catalog.

-instance for integrating with OpenAI is done as follows:
+For example, creating a UCFunctionToolkit instance for integrating with OpenAI is done as follows:

 import openai